Struggling with your toddler’s temperament? Learn how to discipline a strong willed 2 year old (and why these traits may

 Except fast forward to what happens next.
 How heavy everyone feels—he so frightened, you more than remorseful.
 Getting angry is certainly not a sustainable way to get him to listen, especially for simple, everyday tasks like finishing dinner or putting on his shoes.

 Instead, respond calmly, offering comfort and empathy for the situation.
 Try to see the situation from his perspective.
 I know this is a hard ask, but in the long-term, it’s far more effective than getting upset.

 For one thing, you’re modeling the very behavior you’d want him to do when he gets upset.
 You’re also able to use this as a teachable moment, whether it’s learning how to share with others or dealing with sadness.
 And you’re better able to think and make good decisions than if you were screaming or yelling yourself.

 If need be, go to another room to collect yourself.
-No one is expecting you to go from “I’m ready to explode!” to “I’m having the best time of my life!”
+No one is expecting you to go from “I’m ready to burst!” to “I’m having the best time of my life!”
 Even a gradual shift up the ladder to, say, “I’m still mad but I’m keeping my mouth shut” is already accomplishment enough.

 Learning how to discipline a strong willed 2 year old keeps you on your toes, doesn’t it?
 But as you can see, simple shifts in how you respond can make a world of a difference.